 Apple has been able to build a lifestyle-brand by making Apple mean “Creative” in the sub-conscious minds’ of consumers.
 No-one will claim you’ll become more ‘creative’ by using Apple products, but you will belong to the ‘creative-class’.
 So why do people find ‘creative’ so appealing?
 Why do people want to be seen as creative and identify with creative people?

-‘Creativity’ is a highly sought after quality in the opposite sex.
-It’s an indication on intelligence and problem-solving abilities which again could lead to high financial earnings in not only the traditional business world, but also, and more importantly, in the creative industries like entertainment, advertising and design.
-It part of evolution and fits with human reproductive strategy; our perception of what Apple says about us will affect how we feel which again will affect our decision-making-process benefiting Apple’s bottom line.
+‘Creativity’ is a highly sought-after quality in the opposite sex.
+It’s an indication of intelligence and problem-solving abilities which again could lead to high financial earnings in not only the traditional business world but also, and more importantly, in the creative industries like entertainment, advertising, and design.
+Its part of evolution and fits with human reproductive strategy; our perception of what Apple says about us will affect how we feel which again will affect our decision-making-process benefiting Apple’s bottom line.

 From Strategy to Execution

 This is probably where they shout “think different” the loudest.
-From colorful iMac’s to iPods, iPhones and iPads, no other company has changed the way products look, feel, work more than Apple.
-They are the complete opposite of a me-to company, not satisfied with small improvements, only leaps and bounds will do.
+From colorful iMac’s to iPods, iPhones, and iPads, no other company has changed the way products look, feel, work more than Apple.
+They are the complete opposite of a me-too company, not satisfied with small improvements, only leaps and bounds will do.

 A lot of companies invest heavily in product design, trying to create an object of ‘desire’ only to keep the same old interface.
 Apple on the other hand can radically change the interface but keep the product’s physical design unchanged, the iPhone 4s – introducing Siri, being an example.